 The course will cover the core elements of modern Internet technology and protocols, including the application, transport, network, link layers and physical layers, for both wired and wireless networks.
-Coverage roughly corresponds to Chapters 1-6 of the textbook, with selected materials from later chapters and additional instructor-provided resources.
+Coverage roughly corresponds to Chapters 1-8 of the textbook, with selected materials from the later chapters, and additional instructor-provided resources.

 (Percentages may be adjusted.)